Art Center News...

 - Preparations began for our new Stained Glass Studio at One Park Street.

 The Arts Center is registered with Amazon Smile.
 Amazon donates a percentage to The Arts Center with every purchase you make.

 The Arts Center

-The Randolph County Community Arts Center is a non-profit organization promoting and supporting the arts in Randolph County and surrounding areas.
-Located at the corner of Randolph Avenue and Park Street in Elkins, West Virginia.
+The Arts Center (RCCAC) is a non-profit organization promoting and supporting the arts in Randolph County and surrounding areas.
+The Arts Center is located at the corner of Randolph Avenue and Park Street in Elkins, West Virginia.

-The RCCAC will be a leader in the cultural life of our region by:
+The Arts Center will be a leader in the cultural life of our region by:

 - providing arts education opportunities that will develop individual creativity and artistic expression